 Your child may wish to attend the whole week and sleep in very comfortable accommodation at Chevalier College.
-OR they may like to come for the day clinics.
-These are available on the Monday, Tuesday and Wednesday of each week.

 Aimed at cricket loving kids aged 11-17, the camp is an intensive six-day program covering all technical aspects of the game plus key sport science topics including nutrition, injury prevention and match fitness.
 The camps also focus on respect and team spirit as well as developing game knowledge, sportsmanship and cricket skills.